 If you would like to know more about extended frontal sinus surgery or to find out if this procedure may be right for you, please contact us.
-Our board-certified, fellowship-trained sinus specialists have extensive experience effectively treating complex patients who have failed previous surgeries and providing lasting relief.
+Our board-certified and board-eligible, fellowship-trained sinus specialists have extensive experience effectively treating complex patients who have failed previous surgeries and providing lasting relief.

 1 Arch Otolaryngol Head Neck Surg.Extended Endoscopic Frontal Sinus Surgery to Interrupted Nasofrontal Communication Caused by Scarring of the Anterior Ethmoid. https://jamanetwork.com/journals/jamaotolaryngology/fullarticle/508948.
 Accessed June 24, 2022.